Beta8397/FreightFrenzy71b/README.md

  * An init() method is added to the OpMode class.
    - For this release, init() is triggered right before the start() method.
    - Eventually, the init() method will be triggered when the user presses an "INIT" button on driver station.
-   - The init() and loop() methods are now required (i.e., need to be overridden in the user's op mode).
+   - The init() and loop() methods are now required (i.e., need to be overridden in the user's op cacheMode).
    - The start() and stop() methods are optional.
  * A new LinearOpMode class is introduced.
-   - Teams can use the LinearOpMode mode to create a linear (not event driven) program model.
+   - Teams can use the LinearOpMode cacheMode to create a linear (not event driven) program model.
-   - Teams can use blocking statements like Thread.sleep() within a linear op mode.
+   - Teams can use blocking statements like Thread.sleep() within a linear op cacheMode.
  * The API for the Legacy Module and Core Device Interface Module have been updated.
    - Support for encoders with the Legacy Module is now working.
  * The hardware loop has been updated for better performance.